hyundai-robotics/doc-hi6-operation/book.md

 * `[9: Teach pendent disconnection]`: You can disconnect the teach pendant from the controller to operate the robot in auto mode.

-  * If set to <Disconnect>, no "E2800 Teaching Pendant Operation Abnormal" error occurs when communication between the teaching pendant and the main b/d is disconnected.
+  * If set to `Disconnect`, no "E2800 Teaching Pendant Operation Abnormal" error occurs when communication between the teaching pendant and the main b/d is disconnected.
 (The robot operates even when communication is disconnected.)

-  * In the <Connect> state, you can set a timeout period to determine whether communication is lost.
+  * In the `Connect` state, you can set a timeout period to determine whether communication is lost.

-  * When it is set as <Disconnect> and the teach pendant is disconnected from the controller, and power is supplied, the controller will recognize the current mode as remote mode, allowing the robot to be auto-operated through external Motor On and external start-up.
+  * When it is set as `Disconnect` and the teach pendant is disconnected from the controller, and power is supplied, the controller will recognize the current mode as remote mode, allowing the robot to be auto-operated through external Motor On and external start-up.

+  * If you set this to `Connect`, a communication failure between the teach pendant and the mainboard will trigger the "E2800 Teaching pendant communication error," causing the motor to turn OFF.
+(When the Engineer Code (R314) is entered, you can configure the communication timeout duration.)

   * Because the emergency switch and mode conversion switch are separately connected through a signal wire to the teach pendant, you must appropriately wire this signal wire.

   * Connect CNRTP connector pin #9 (Auto) to #2 (M1) and pin #5 (Emergency stop 1) to #2 (M1), and use the exclusive CNRTP connector with pin #6 (Emergency stop 2) connected to #1 (P1) instead of the teach pendant.

-{% hint style="info" %}
-  Editing the period of connection checking is avaiable in engineer mode.
-{% endhint %}
 [__SOURCE](7-system/3-control-parameter/README.md)
 # 7.3 Control Parameter